FusedVR/VRStreaming/README.md

 5. On the Browser, click "**Connect to Cloud VR Streaming Server**"
 6. Once you see the video feed, click "**Enter Virtual Reality**"

+# Unity Versions

+Tested & Verfied with Unity 2019.4 LTS.
+Limited testing has been done with Unity 2020.3 LTS and seems to be working as intended there as well.

+Please also refer to [Unity Render Streaming](https://github.com/Unity-Technologies/UnityRenderStreaming) for their list of supported Unity versions.

 # Configurations

 On the **Render Streaming Service** Game Object, there are a few configuration options to make it easier to customize your Render Streaming Game.